 According to Snoekstra (2015, p.
-115) the Armstrong Bay area, extending from Port Fairy to Pickering Point in Warrnambool, has been identified as the site of Mahogany Shipwreck sightings.
-The Mahogany Ship is historically significant as one of Victoria's oldest recorded shipwrecks, and for the mystery and legend that has made it one of Victoria's and Australia's maritime mysteries (Snoekstra, 2015, p.
+115) the Armstrong Bay area, extending from Port Fairy to Pickering Point in Warrnambool, has been identified as the site of Mahogarny Shipwreck sightings.
+'The Mahogarny Ship is historically significant as one of Victoria's oldest recorded shipwrecks, and for the mystery and legend that has made it one of Victoria's and Australia's maritime mysteries (Snoekstra, 2015, p.
 115).'

 The strongest evidence of the existence of the Mahogany Shipwreck is from eyewitness accounts.
 There have been a number of artifacts located along this stretch of coastline, including pots, a jug and an amphora, which are believed by many to be from the Mahogany Ship (Snoekstra, 2015, p.
 115).
-If future investigations are undertaken in an effort to locate the wreck/items from the wreck, these investigations have to be undertaken with the appropriate permits from relevant authorities, including research permits and consent to disturb coastal land.
+If future investigations are undertaken in an effort to locate the wreck/Items from the wreck, these investigations have to be undertaken with the appropriate permits from relevant authorities, including research permits and consent to disturb coastal land.

-There is an old trail through the sand dunes near Levys Beach which was referred to as the Mahogany Trail.
-However, access to this trail is closed and it is not an authorised trail.
-The trail was closed due to the significant risk it presented to cultural heritage artifacts, which were known to be located along the trail.
-(Parks Victoria, 2018)
+There is an old trail through the sand dunes near Lews Beach which was referred to as the Mahogany Trail.
+There is an old trail through the sand dunes near lews Beach which was referred to as the Mahogany Trail.

+risk it presented to cultural heritage artifacts, which were known to be located along the trail.
+(Parks Victoria

-igure 7: Quotes from local residents
+=igure 7: Quotes from local residents